HTML JPG PDF XML DOCX

 {

-// Get your ClientId and ClientSecret from https://dashboard.aspose.cloud (free registration required).
+// Get your AppSid and AppSecret https://dashboard.aspose.cloud (free registration required).

 var uploadResult = pdfApi.UploadFile(storageFileName, file);